aquasecurity/aqua-helm/README.md

   enabled: true
 ```

-## For non-cloud deployment
+## Non-cloud platfom based deployments

-When you execute kubectl get events you will see the following **error:**
+When you execute kubectl 'get events' you will see the following **error:**

 *no persistent volumes available for this claim and no storage class is set*